oszuidwest/rpi-texttv/README.md

 # Raspberry Pi Text TV Setup

 This repository provides a script to configure a Raspberry Pi as a narrowcasting screen, displaying a webpage in full-screen mode using Chromium.
-Additionally it can optionally use VLC to play a background audio track.
+Additionally it can optionally use mpv to play a background audio track.
 The setup process includes installing essential packages, configuring the window manager, setting a fallback wallpaper, and enabling VNC for remote access.

 ## Compatibility